ldgalvan/glucoseformer/README.md

 ## Intro

 In this study we introduce GlucoseFormer, a time-series Transformer-based model designed to forecast continuous glucose monitoring (CGM) levels.
-There are 3 key implementations:
+There are 3 key modifications we explore:

 - **[RoPE (Rotary Positional Encoding)](https://arxiv.org/abs/2104.09864)**
   Improves the model’s ability to understand time-based relationships by encoding relative position information.